 I have had situations where I felt God speaking to me about sharing with someone in regard to my own person struggles.
 However, I allowed my own shame, and the worry about other peoples’ perception of me get in the way of obedience.
 There have been other times that I was more afraid of ugly face crying and losing control in the process of vulnerability rather than the obedience itself.
 I had to speak truth to myself about this.
 It is sin.
 I am calling it what it is.
 When we know to do good, and we don’t do it, it is flat out sin.
 I hope that you have enjoyed our episode of Hearing from God in the midst of Chaos.
 God bless, and until next time.

 It’s hard to trust.
 It doesn’t matter whether it is in marriages, friendships, or in our relationship with God.
-The difference about our trust in God is that he will never let us down.
+The difference is that with God is that he will never let us down.
 Either our answer will be something that is or isn’t in his will.
 He is our constant!

 The last poem that I wrote was entitled Strength, and it can be found here.
-Tonight’s poem is entittled, Inner Circle, and it deals with the conflict that arises between selecting who should and shouldn’t be included in our inner circles.
+Tonight’s poem deals with the conflict that arises between selecting who should and shouldn’t be included in our inner circles.